 Add 2 cups of vegetable stock.
 Put 1 cup or 220 grams of red lentils into a strainer and have a quick look for small stones.

 Rinse the lentils under running water and add them to the pot.

-Then after about 20 minutes add 1 can of coconut milk, which will soften the spices in the curry and create a velvety and creamy texture, and deep orange color.
+Add 1 can of coconut milk, which will soften the spices in the curry and create a velvety and creamy texture, and deep orange color.

-Let the vegan lentil curry cool down for 10 minutes before serving it on basmati rice.
+Add the garam masala, stir in, and let the vegan lentil curry cool down for 10 minutes before serving it on basmati rice.

 Top the curry with freshly chopped cilantro - or flat-leaf parsley if you don't like cilantro - and a generous squeeze of lemon juice.

-Finally, we love to add a spoonful of unsweetened plant-based yogurt to add even more creaminess and to create that hot-cold combo we absolutely love in a curry.
+Finally, we love to add a spoonful of unsweetened plant-based yogurt to add even more creaminess and to create that hot-cold combo we love in a curry.

 This is because the sauce and the lentils have more time to absorb the flavor of the spices.